hmchou56/centra8/hackathon2017/registration.md

 # Student Hackathon Registration

 Space in this hackathon limited to 24 people.
+If we have more applicants, we will select those who register who we think are best prepared to succeed.
 Please complete the questions on the registration form and include either your resume and/or a link to a site like LinkedIn or your personal web site so we have enough information to select excellent students.
-When evaluating registrations we will try to have participation from as many institutions as possible from the students we think will be most successful.
+When evaluating registrations we will also try to have participation from as many institutions as possible.

 In doubt?
 Register!